 A. Academic Matters

-Wartburg College does not discriminate on the basis of race, age, sex, color, national origin, sexual orientation, religion, disability, genetics, creed, gender identity, or in admission, employment, programs or activities.
-Persons having inquiries regarding compliance or with to file a complaint may contact the Wartburg College Human Resources Director or Affirmative Action Officer at 8521, the Equal Employment Opportunity Commission (EEOC) or the Iowa Civil Rights Commission.
+Wartburg College does not discriminate on the basis of race, age, sex, color, national origin, sexual orientation, religion, disability, genetics, creed, gender identity, or in admission, employment, programs, or activities.
+Persons having inquiries regarding compliance or wishing to file a complaint may contact the Wartburg College Human Resources Director or Affirmative Action Officer at ext.
+8521, the Equal Employment Opportunity Commission (EEOC), or the Iowa Civil Rights Commission.

 C. Housing Grievances